wehs7661/ensemble_md/docs/simulations.rst

                             the specified file is not found, the code will try to find all the trajectories and stitch them.
 (Default: state_trajs.npy) -d DIR, --dir DIR     The name of the folder for storing the analysis results.
+    -m MAXWARN, --maxwarn MAXWARN
+                            The maximum number of warnings in parameter specification to be ignored.

 Recommended workflow
 ====================